Information for Sellers

 Food sellers are responsible for compliance with all relevant food hygiene and food safety regulations and legislation.

-NB we need printed copies of insurance and hygiene certificates for our records as per regulation of the venue.
+NB we need printed copies of insurance, hygiene certificates and environmental health registration for our records as per regulation of the venue.

 The selling of alcohol is not allowed